-Not long after its discovery, mirror symmetry has been extended to the non- Calabi-Yau setting, notably to Fano manifolds, through the works of Batyrev [10], Givental [62, 63, 64], Kontsevich [112], Hori-Vafa [98] and many others.
+Not long after its discovery, mirror symmetry has been extended to the non-Calabi-Yau setting, notably to Fano manifolds, through the works of Batyrev [10], Givental [59, 60, 61], Kontsevich [104], Hori-Vafa [90] and many others.
 Unlike the Calabi-Yau case, the mirror is no longer given by a manifold; instead, it is predicted to be a pair (\check{X}, W) , where \check{X} is a non-compact Kähler manifold and $W : \check{X} \to \mathbb{C}$ is a holomorphic function.
-In the physics literature, such a pair (\check{X}, W) is called a Landau-Ginzburg model, and W is called the superpotential of the model [168, 176].
+In the physics literature, such a pair (\check{X}, W) is called a Landau-Ginzburg model, and W is called the superpotential of the model [160, 168].

-It is natural to ask whether the SYZ proposal can be extended to this setting as well.
-Auroux [8] was the first to consider this question and in fact he considered a much more general setting, namely, pairs (X, D) consisting of a compact Kähler manifold X together with an effective anticanonical divisor D. The defining section of D defines a meromorphic volume form on X with simple poles only along D (and nowhere vanishing on $X \setminus D$), thus making it possible to speak about special Lagrangian torus fibrations on the complement $X \setminus D$.

-Suppose that we are given such a fibration $\mu : X \setminus D \to B$.
-Then we can try to run the SYZ construction to produce the SYZ mirror \check{X} , i.e. considering the moduli space of pairs (L, ∇) , where L is a fiber of μ and ∇ is a flat U(1)-connection over L, and then modifying by instanton corrections.
-Moreover, the superpotential W will naturally appears as the object mirror to Fukaya-Oh-Ohta-Ono's obstruction chain \mathfrak{m}0 for the Floer complexes of Lagrangian fibers of μ .
+It is natural to ask whether the SYZ proposal continues to work in this setting as well.
+Auroux [8] was the first to consider this question and in fact he extended the SYZ proposal to a much more general setting.
+Namely, he considered pairs (X, D) consisting of a compact Kähler manifold X together with an effective anticanonical divisor D. The defining section of D gives a holomorphic volume form on $X \setminus D$ with simple poles along the divisor D, so it makes sense to speak about special Lagrangian torus fibrations on the complement $X \setminus D$.
+Suppose that we are given such a fibration $\mu : X \setminus D \to B$, then we can try to produce the SYZ mirror \check{X} by T-duality (i.e. consider the moduli space of pairs (L, ∇) where L is a fiber of μ and ∇ is a flat U(1)-connection over L) modified by instanton corrections.
+Moreover, the superpotential W will naturally appears as the object mirror to Fukaya-Oh-Ohta-Ono's obstruction chain \mathfrak{m}0 .